 Back in 2013 although GoDaddy was still very much the leader in website building and buying your domain, but you needed a SUBSTANTIAL amount more of knowledge and understanding of coding – neither of which were ever my strong suit.
-When you bought your domain, you then chose a theme to layer on top of it – a proverbial internet sandwich of fun.
+When you bought your domain and decided on the domain extensions you want, you then chose a theme to layer on top of it – a proverbial internet sandwich of fun.
 But it didn’t stop there!
 A working knowledge of html was needed to embed things into your post, and sometimes your themes (purchased or free) broke amid an update and you had to start all over again.
 It was fun, but sometimes your website crashed and it was challenging to fix it.
 Thank goodness for all those years with Amanda in the beginning to help!

 That was blogging – it just was.
 So therein that was what it meant to have a blog and grow it’s traffic.
 Over the years, as Do The Daniel evolved and our team grew, I updated our hosting to adjust to our traffic and even added an email server for our team around the globe.
 All of this of course just a phone call away with a GoDaddy expert who made the process easy.
 A quick update from a food blog to a lifestyle blog, I knew I had something special here.